Types of AI and Input Models Explained

 AI Model Training Phases

-Now that we know AI models can become input models and undergo specialization processes, let’s take a closer look at how AI models are developed and trained.
+With this background in AI models, let’s take a closer look at how they are developed and trained.

 Pre-training vs. Fine Tuning